A beaming Trump welcomes Netanyahu to Mar-a-Lago, mending a yearslong rift with a key political ally

-Trump was waiting on the stone steps outside his Mar-a-Lago estate in Palm Beach, Florida, to greet the Israeli leader on the fifth day of his visit to the U.S., his first trip abroad since Israel's war with Hamas began nine months ago.
+Trump was waiting on the stone steps outside his Mar-a-Lago estate in Palm Beach, Florida, to greet the Israeli leader, who is on the fifth day of a weeklong U.S. visit aimed at bolstering support for Israel's 9-month-old war against Hamas in Gaza and boosting Netanyahu's own fallen popularity at home.

+In front of reporters before the two sat down for talks in a muraled room at Mar-a-Lago, Netanyahu handed Trump a framed photo that the Israeli leader said showed a child who was taken captive by Hamas-led militants in the first hours of the war.
+“We'll get it taken care of,” Trump assured him.

+In a statement after the two men began discussions, Trump aides said he pledged to “make every effort to bring peace to the Middle East” and combat antisemitism on college campuses if American voters elect him to the presidency in November.

-Netanyahu's Florida trip follows a fiery address to Congress and separate talks with Biden and Vice President Kamala Harris, newly Trump's Democratic rival for the presidency.
+Netanyahu's Florida trip follows a fiery address to a joint meeting of Congress on Wednesday that defended his far-right government's conduct of the war and condemned American protesters galvanized by the killing of more than 39,000 Palestinians in the conflict.
+In talks Thursday in Washington, Biden and Vice President Kamala Harris, Trump's Democratic rival for the presidency, pressed Netanyahu to work with them to wrap up negotiations for a cease-fire and release of hostages.

 Both Trump and Netanyahu have strong political interests in getting past their differences.
 As president, Trump went well beyond his predecessors in fulfilling Netanyahu's top wishes from the United States.